 The role of the practitioner

-The practitioner is responsible for monitoring and promoting the care and wellbeing of the child in their placement, promoting the child’s developmental needs and participating in the child’s care team.
-They will recommend decisions to the case planner including about authorising the child’s carer to make decisions concerning the child.
+The practitioner is responsible for monitoring, and promoting the safety, care and wellbeing of the child in their placement, promoting the child’s developmental needs and leading in the child’s care team.
+They will recommend decisions to the case planner including about authorising the child’s carer to make certain decisions concerning the child.
 See Authorising carers - advice.

-The child protection practitioner is responsible for implementing the child’s case plan and monitoring outcomes against the goals and tasks outlined in the actions table.
+The child protection practitioner is responsible for implementing the child’s case plan and monitoring progress and outcomes against the goals and tasks outlined in the actions table.

-Can a family reunification permanency objective be pursued for a child on a care by Secretary order?
+Can a family reunification stability objective be pursued for a child on a care by Secretary order?

-Family reunification may be an appropriate permanency objective for a child under a care by Secretary order in exceptional circumstances.
-This provision in the legislation recognises that children’s circumstances are complex.
-Legislation, policy and practice need to have sufficient flexibility for decisions to be made in the best interests of each child, even in unusual situations.
-Ensuring children have a sense of permanency and belonging that accords with their best interests will be central to the decision making process.
+Family reunification may be an appropriate stability objective for a child under a care by Secretary order if it is in the child’s bests interests.
+Circumstances may mean family reunification is an appropriate stability objective for a child on a care by secretary order.
+This could include where circumstances have changed since the issuing of the care by secretary order whereby reunification would now be in the child’s best interests.
+This recognises that children’s circumstances are complex and sufficient flexibility is required for decisions to be made in the best interests of each child.
+Ensuring children have a sense of stability and belonging that accords with their best interests will be central to the decision-making process.

 Can a care by Secretary order be varied, revoked or breached?